DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Optional files** - Apachii_DE_SSE_MaleOutfit_Meshes_Fixes

-*I have added this to be a resource for making different screenshots.
+*I have added this to serve a resource for making different screenshots.
 Of course, you can also use all those outfits etc. to make your character just prettier.
 There are things for everyone to play with, even warriors.*